What would it take to rapidly and fundamentally transform LA into a walk/bike/transit haven?

-We don’t have time for Micky Mouse solutions.
+Over the past year, I’ve realized that we don’t have time for Micky Mouse solutions.
 We don’t have time for little wins.
-If our city is going to be a place we want to continue enjoying and raise our children, and more importantly, if we hope to avert global disasters like climate change, we need to think completely differently about the scale of change required!
+If our cities are going to be pleasant places to live and more importantly if we hope to avert global disasters like climate change, we need to think completely differently about the scale of change required!

-We need to think about how to grow a movement, sway public opinion, and gain significant influence political influence.
+We need to think about how to grow a movement, sway public opinion, and gain significant influence politcal influence.

 Let’s put our heads together and think about what would it take to achieve this mobility revolution.

 Let’s start brainstorming about ways in which we can grow a movement, sway public opinion, and gain significant politcal influence for a rapid and sweeping walk/bike/transit revolution in Los Angeles.

 Let’s think BIG.
 While no one idea will achieve a transformation, we’re looking for big ideas that on aggregate, over time will usher in this mobility revolution!
 So don’t let the magnitude of this goal hinder your imagination.
 Let it inspire you to think big and get creative!